Lately, I've received a few questions from women who are a little apprehensive about going into another person’s home to do a loan signing.

 First and foremost, for every loan signing that takes place, there are numerous people that will know you are at that very signing.

 Understand that there are a lot of people who are going to make money off the loan and they are all interested that the signing takes place.

-Specifically the people make money on this deal are the loan officer, the escrow officer, the processor, the real estate agent (if it is a purchase) and the signing service.
+Specifically, the people who make money on this deal are the loan officer, the escrow officer, the processor, the real estate agent (if it is a purchase), and the signing service.